conan-io/docs/examples/dev_flow/debug/debugging_visual.rst

 Installing a hook to copy the PDBs to the package folder
 --------------------------------------------------------

+To solve the issue of not having the PDBs in the package folder, we created a hook that copies the PDBs from the build folder to the package folder.
 The hook is available in the `conan-extensions repository <https://github.com/conan-io/conan-extensions>`_.
 Installing the whole repository will work, but we recommend to only install the hooks folder from the ``conan-extensions`` repository with: